 - 1. LILTING.
-It was tops in San Francisco and it certainly deserves all the kudos it’s received and is a welcome addition to the Outfest line-up.
+Tops in San Francisco, this film deserves all the kudos it’s received and is a welcome addition to the Outfest line-up.
 Director Hong Khaou puts together a great film dealing with coming out and aging in the Asian community.
-The movie relies a lot on interpersonal communication to get its points across in a story of a man trying to bond with his late partner’s mother.
-'Lilting" is poignant, bittersweet and completing entertaining.
+It relies a lot on interpersonal communication to get its points across in a story of a man trying to bond with his late partner’s mother.
+"Lilting" is poignant, bittersweet and completing entertaining.

 - 2. APPROPRIATE BEHAVIOR.
 The life of bisexual Shirin is anything but appropriate as she tries to find a way to tell her Iranian parents about her sexuality while trying to overcome a break-up.
 It’s a witty and charming movie and shows great promise from its director/writer/star Desiree Akhavan who obviously has a long career ahead.

 - 3. 52 TUESDAYS.
-An Australian movie also from Frameline but I didn’t get to see in advance, “52” is an amazing film if not just for its story of a woman transforming into a man and asks her daughter to live with her father during this change.
-But it’s also amazing in the way it was filmed: every Tuesday over a year’s time – which happens to be the one day of the week the mother would meet with her daughter.
-It’s likely a gamble to get a cast to commit to work one day a week for a year but director Sophie Hyde pulls it off and to great and memorable effect.
+An Australian movie also from Frameline but one I didn’t get to see in advance, “52” is an amazing film not just for its story of a woman transforming into a man who asks her daughter to live with her father during this change.
+It’s also amazing in the way it was filmed: every Tuesday over a year’s time – which happens to be the one day of the week the mother would meet with her daughter.
+It’s likely a gamble to get a cast to commit to work one day a week for a year but director Sophie Hyde pulls it off to great and memorable effect.

 - 7. BAD HAIR.
 From Venezula, “Bad Hair” shows you can take the most simple idea and turn it into a movie worth watching.
 “Bad Hair” isn’t quite gay – but it involves a mother with the notion that she thinks her young son might be gay simply because he is obsessed with straightening his hair.
 Whether he is gay or not is irrelevant.
-The movie has many wonderful comedic scenes including when the grandmother would iron out the boy's hair only to wet it to return to normal when the mother returns, This is well balanced with dramatic realism like with the scenes of the mother’s endless efforts to keep a job.
+The movie has many wonderful comedic scenes including when the grandmother irons out the boy's hair only to have him wet it to return to normal when his mother returns, This is well balanced with dramatic realism such as the scenes of the mother’s endless efforts to keep a job.

 - 9. LYLE.
 Perhaps it's 60 minute running time makes this more a short film.
-But the content included in this hour long modern, lesbian-ish "Rosemary's Baby" will make the hairs on your arms stand-up.
-It's very reminiscent of an old fashioned horror film, leaving a lot to the imagination to add to the scares.
-Gaby Hoffman is a mother fighting for her sanity (or is she not crazy?) while trying to protect her child gives a chilling performance.
+But the content included in this modern, lesbian-ish "Rosemary's Baby" will make the hairs on your arms stand-up.
+It's reminiscent of an old fashioned horror film, leaving a lot to the imagination to add to the scares.
+Gaby Hoffman, who plays a mother fighting for her sanity (or is she not crazy?) while trying to protect her child, gives a chilling performance.

 - 2. OUT IN THE NIGHT.
 Tried in the media as a “gang of lesbian killers,” this movie shows how easy it is for something to get blown out of proportion when seven friends decide to out themselves to an admiring man only to have him throw gay slurs at them, causing a fight between the man, the women and some onlookers.
 But the media paints the man as the victim and the women are sentenced to jail.

 - 4. BACK ON BOARD: GREG LOUGANIS.
 One would think we know everything there is to know about the Olympic Gold Medalist.
 But we’d be wrong.
-“Back” shows the man behind the medal and what he’s been up to post the Olympics, coming out of the closets and getting HIV.
+“Back” shows the man behind the medal and what he’s been up to since the Olympics, coming out of the closet and getting HIV.
 Much of that was headline news.
-But while the news has found new stories, Louganis still has a tale worth hearing.
-Enlightening and inspiring, “Back on Board” is a definite surprise and an amazing portrait of a wonderful man.
+But while the news media has found new stories, Louganis still has a tale worth hearing.
+Enlightening and inspiring, “Back on Board” is a definite surprise and an amazing portrait of an admirable man.

 - 6. LADY VALOR: THE KRISTIN BECK STORY.
-A favorite from Frameline is one to seek out as it shows the strength someone can have as they face prejudice and verbal abuse while they are being true to themselves.
-Kristin was born a man and was a successful Navy Seal but her bigger battles are closer to home as she strives for acceptance.
+A favorite from Frameline is one to seek out as it shows the strength someone can have as they face prejudice and verbal abuse, while staying true to themselves.
+Kristin was born a man who became a successful Navy Seal but her bigger battles are closer to home as she strives for acceptance.

 - 7. ALEC MAPA: BABY DADDY.
-This is really just a filmed comedy act – but it is delightful, funny and HILARIOUS!!
-It mixes in a few scenes of his home life and being a new father to make it more a documentary.
-Mapa’s stand-up routine involving fatherhood is funnier than I could even have imagined!
-You go, Baby Daddy.
+This is just a filmed comedy act – but it is delightful, funny and HILARIOUS!!
+It mixes in a few scenes of Mapa's home life and being a new father to make it more a documentary.
+His stand-up routine involving fatherhood is funnier than I could even have imagined.
+You go, Baby Daddy!

 - 8. THE DOG.
 This is the true story about the man who inspired the Al Pacino film, “Dog Day Afternoon.”
-This tale shows that not every documentary needs to be a deep tale of gay advocacy as “The Dog” simply robbed a bank to pay for a sex change for his male partner.
-The movie is fun as it shows how many people pry to turn their 15 minutes of fame into a lifetime of success.
+It shows that not every documentary needs to be a deep tale of gay advocacy as “The Dog” simply robbed a bank to pay for a sex change for his male partner.
+The movie is fun as it shows how many people try to turn their 15 minutes of fame into a lifetime of success.

 - 9. CLUB KING.
-I loved learning more about how last year’s LA promoter of the year takes such care in his night clubs and works on every detail to make them successful – including personally styling and dressing his models and dancers.
+I loved learning more about how last year’s LA promoter of the year takes such care in his night clubs and works on every detail to make his events successful – including personally styling and dressing his models and dancers.
 It could have been higher on the list but it left me wanting more.
-No I didn’t need more hot go go boys, but I would love to have learned more about the business of promoting a club as well as the costs and profits that go with it.
+No I didn’t need additional hot go go boys, but I would have loved more details about the business of promoting a club as well as the costs and profits that go with it.
 But the personal scenes of Mario Diaz family life bring the film a lot of heart.